Medical School Admissions

 AMCAS Choose Your Medical School Tool “Commit to Enroll” to NEOMED deadline

-For Early Decision and Regular Decision Plan candidates applying through AMCAS for MD admission
+For candidates applying through AMCAS for M.D. admission:

 Apply to medical school at NEOMED as a college graduate

-Candidates applying to the traditional admission pathway to NEOMED as a first-year medicine student should begin the application process through the American Medical College Application Service (AMCAS).
+Candidates applying to NEOMED as first-year medicine students apply through the American Medical College Application Service (AMCAS).

 As a member of the American Association of Medical Colleges (AAMC), NEOMED participates in a common application service and abides by AAMC deadlines and practices.

-All Traditional Admission applicants to the M.D. program who consider NEOMED their medical school of choice and are strongly aligned with its mission are encouraged to apply electing the Early Decision Plan.
+All applicants to the M.D. program who consider NEOMED their medical school of choice and are strongly aligned with its mission are encouraged to apply electing the Early Decision Plan (EDP).

 • Early Decision is binding, which means that candidates who receive offers of admission are obligated by AMCAS policy to attend NEOMED should they wish to attend any allopathic school of medicine.